Is My Child with ADHD on the Autism Spectrum?

 Why Parents Miss Signs of Asperger’s Syndrome

-Parents may be slow to pick up on AS in their child.
-Its subtle combination of symptoms leaves parents wondering if anything is wrong or if the symptoms are part of their child’s personality.
-A child with an unusual special interest, like the Titanic, may seem delightful to an adult, but odd to another 7-year-old.
+Parents may be slow to pick up the signs of autism enumerated above.
+A child with distinct special interests, like dinosaurs or cloud formations, may seem delightful to an adult, but odd to another 7-year-old.
 When a child goes to preschool, social difficulties become more evident.
-Typically, kids with AS are unable to make friends.
+Typically, kids with behaviors associated with AS find it difficult to make friends.
 They have a hard time reading other people or understanding humor.

-Most children with AS want to make friends, but they don’t know how.
+Most children with autism want to make friends, but frequently don’t know how.
 Their poor conversation skills and difficulty reading social cues can lead to loneliness or a mood disorder as they go through middle school.

 Asperger’s Diagnosis and Treatment

-Getting Evaluated for Asperger’s Syndrome: Parents who suspect that their child has Asperger’s syndrome should consult with a developmental and behavioral pediatrician, a child psychiatrist, or a psychologist with expertise in the autism spectrum.
-The evaluation will likely involve observing your child and talking to you about his development.
-You may be asked about your child’s social interaction and communication skills.
-Your child may undergo several tests to determine her level of intellect and academic abilities, and to assess her abilities in the areas of speech, language, and visual-motor problem-solving.
+Getting Evaluated for Autism.
+Parents who suspect that their child has autism should consult with a developmental and behavioral pediatrician, a child psychiatrist, or a psychologist with expertise in the autism spectrum.
+The evaluation typically involves observing your child and talking to you about their development, such as asking questions about your child’s social interaction and communication skills.
+Your child may undergo tests to determine their level of intellect and academic abilities and to assess their current level in speech, language, and visual-motor problem-solving.

-Parents can assist the doctor’s evaluation.
-Write down any symptoms you have noticed, key personal information (any major stress or recent life changes), a list of medications, vitamins, and supplements your child takes, and questions you want to ask the doctor.
+Assist the Doctor’s Evaluation.
+Write down any behaviors you have noticed, vital personal information (any significant stress or recent life changes), a list of medications, vitamins, and supplements your child takes, and questions you want to ask the doctor.

-Treatment Plan for Children with Asperger’s Syndrome: Most children benefit from early, specialized interventions that focus on behavior management and social-skills training: learning how to interpret gestures, eye contact, tone of voice, humor, and sarcasm, for example.
-Cognitive behavior therapy may help them manage obsessive behavior and anxiety.
+Support Plan for Autistic Children.
+Most children benefit from early, specialized interventions that focus on behavior management and social skills training, such as learning how to interpret gestures, eye contact, tone of voice, humor, and sarcasm.
+Cognitive behavior therapy can help them manage obsessive behavior and anxiety.